jspoh/spring-crud/crud/readme.md

 # GLOBAL exception handlers

-Use `@ControllerAdvice`.
+Previously, all exception handlers can only be used by that one controller.
+Other REST controllers will not be able to access them.

+To make our exception handlers global, we can use `@ControllerAdvice`.
 Controller Advice is like a middleman for client and controller.

 Create new java class `TodoExceptionHandler`, decorate with `@ControllerAdvice` and add the `@ExceptionHandler`s.
 ```java